danielbrock4/election_analysis_tom/README.md

 ### Overview of Election Audit

 The Colorado Board of Election assigned Tom and me to work together.
-The Board has tasked us with completing an audit of a congressional precinct in Colorado.
+The Board has tasked us with completing an audit of a congressional precinct in Colorado using Python so that they may automate the auditing process for future elections.
 The audit includes calculating the:

 1) Calculate the total number of votes cast.
 2) Get a complete list of candidates and counties who received votes